Marwan-Alhindi/Marwan-Alhindi/README.md

-# 👋 Hi, I’m Marwan — AI Engineer
+# 👋 Hi, I’m Marwan — I like math and coding.

-I’m Marwan, an AI Engineer focused on building LLM-powered apps and agentic AI systems.

-# About Me:
-- Linear Algebra & Multivariable Calculus
+Everything is numbers, and the universe is a giant system of functions transforming those numbers.
+I fell in love with numbers when I realized they’re the one true universal language — capable of translating anything, from the rhythm of nature to the architecture of thought.

+My love for math and technology drives me to create something meaningful at their intersection — and one day, I will.

+## I like to:
-- Gym
+- Go to the Gym
-- Food
+- Eat Delicious Food
-- Paddle
+- Play Paddle
+- Socialize (sometimes <.<)

+## Favorite
-- Favorite movies: Arrival, WALL·E
+- Movies: Arrival, WALL·E
+- Sci-fi series: Iain M. Banks’ The Culture Series.

+## Always studying:
+- Linear Algebra (special)
+- Multivariate Calculus
+- ODEs PDEs
+- Probability & Statistics

 <!-- ![Arrival](linguisticrelativity.gif) -->
 <div align="center">
   <img src="linguisticrelativity.gif" alt="Arrival" style="border-radius: 12px; max-width: 500px; width: 100%;" />
 </div>

-# Some of My Dreams & Goals
-- To rent an apartment with passionate people by the shore and work on meaningful tech solutions every day.
-- To apply some of the ideas from Iain M. Banks’ The Culture Series.
-- To achieve financial freedom that allows me to fully focus on learning and building the things I want to.

-# What I Build With:
+## What I Build With:

-## Model Development
+### Model Development
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![NumPy](https://img.shields.io/badge/NumPy-013243?logo=numpy&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458?logo=pandas&logoColor=white)